 Theatre and Performance

-The Department of Theatre offers supervisory expertise in a wide range of subject areas, including early modern theatre and performance practices, 19th- and 20th-century theatre and performance histories and practices, contemporary British theatre, adaptation and translation of theatre and performance, contemporary performance practices, performance archives, dance histories and practices, the role of the body in performance, philosophy and performance.
+The Department of Theatre offers supervisory expertise in a wide range of subject areas, including early modern theatre and performance practices, 19th and 20th-century theatre and performance histories and practices, contemporary British theatre, adaptation and translation of theatre and performance, contemporary performance practices, performance archives, dance histories and practices, the role of the body in performance, philosophy and performance, virtual and augmented reality, immersive theatre and audience studies.

 MPhil: a standalone, one-year (full-time) research degree.
 Students will undertake their own research project, concluding in the submission of a 25,000-word dissertation.
 Students may have the option to audit units from our taught master's programmes if they are relevant to their research.